Haifeng1992/CLL_Umbralisib/README.md

 This is an unsupervised clustering within the non-responders using the k-means algorithm and DSS data, in order to explore potential treatment options for those who are likely not to respond to umbralisib.

 **2_2_correlation_plot.R**:
-This is for exploring the correlation between (phospho) proteins and the selected drug combinations in 2_1.
+This is for exploring the correlations between (phospho) proteins and the selected drug combinations in 2_1.

 **my_function.r**:
 Personal function for build the coding environment, such as loading required packages.